March 16, 2016 |

-Flyers center Brayden Schenn continued his sizzling scoring and, in the process, got the best of his big brother on Thursday night at the charged-up Wells Fargo Center.
-Schenn scored his fourth goal in seven games and Scott Hartnell had a "Gordie Howe hat trick" - a goal, an assist, and a fight - as the Flyers outlasted the Toronto Maple Leafs, 4-3, and ended their losing streak at three games.
-With a little less than five minutes remaining in the second period, Schenn scored on a rebound to put the Flyers up, 4-2.
+Flyers center Brayden Schenn continued his sizzling scoring and, in the process, netted the game-winner and got the best of his big brother on Thursday night at the charged-up Wells Fargo Center.
+Schenn scored his fourth goal in seven games, and Scott Hartnell had a "Gordie Howe hat trick" - a goal, an assist, and a fight - as the Flyers outlasted the Toronto Maple Leafs, 4-3, and ended their losing streak at three games.
+With a little less than five minutes remaining in the second period, Schenn scored on a rebound to put the Flyers ahead, 4-2.
 He did it while his brother, Luke, was on the ice as a Toronto defenseman.

 April 12, 2012 |

 Score: Flyers 4, Penguins 3 How it happened: Jake Voracek scored at 2:23 of overtime.
 The Flyers fell behind, 2-0, in the game's first 8 minutes and 3-0 after one period.
 This formula worked most of the season for the Flyers - defying hockey logic - and it worked again.
 Amazing.
 Hero: The last time Danny Briere skated at Consol Energy Center, he was blasted into next week by Joe Vitale.
 Briere sat out three games with an upper-body injury.
 He came back Wednesday night and scored two goals to give the Flyers life.